 New puppies, which replaced the dead from Parvo soon, contracted the disease from the environment and died as well.
-Parvovirus lives in the soil for over a year and it is spread by feces, urine, and vomit from the infected dogs.
+Parvovirus in dogs lives in the soil for over a year and it is spread by feces, urine, and vomit from the infected dogs.
 Today, parvovirus affects only those pets, which have poor immunity to parvovirus.
 Four months to six-month-old puppies are the most affected, whereas older pets are usually immune.

 Immunizing puppies against Parvo is more difficult than most other viral diseases.
 This is because of the strong immunity that is passed from the mother dog to the pups.
 It would seem that if the mother passes strong immunity to the pups that they would be better protected than if the maternal immunity were weak.
 However, this strong maternal immunity to parvovirus infection also attacks the vaccine when it is given preventing immunization from occurring.
 Most puppies that are vaccinated before 14 weeks of age develop little or no immunity to parvo.
 Vaccination between 16 and 18 weeks and even as late as 22 weeks of age has been necessary to protect puppies against parvo.
 The maternal immunity has the benefit of protecting the very young puppy against this terrible disease.
 Yet this maternal immunity will eventually run out leaving the puppy open for infection.
 The problem arises when the maternal immunity is powerful enough to block the parvo vaccine but not powerful enough to block infection with the wild or “street” parvo.